-Roundtable on Sustainable Palm Oil (RSPO) High Carbon Stock Approach Steering Group Support Asia for Sustainable Palm Oil (SASPO) Other, please specify (Palm Oil Collaboration Group (POCG))
+Roundtable on Sustainable Palm Oil (RSPO)

+High Carbon Stock Approach Steering Group

+Support Asia for Sustainable Palm Oil (SASPO)

+Other, please specify (Palm Oil Collaboration Group (POCG); Palm Oil Network Switzerland)
-To address key challenges in our palm supply chains and achieve our no deforestation commitment, we cannot work alone.
-We continue to collaborate with other stakeholders and participate in multi-stakeholder initiatives that aim to address key issues in palm and work towards the same goals.

 We have been an active member of the RSPO since 2011.
-Certification is one of the ways in which we aim to achieve our 100% sustainable palm oil target, as well as our climate and deforestation commitments.
+Certification is essential to achieve our 100% sustainable palm oil target, as well as our climate and deforestation commitments.
 Through active membership and involvement, we promote the production and sourcing of Certified Sustainable Palm Oil.
-We also actively engage in the RSPO revision of its Principles & Criteria (P&C) to improve the requirements and credibility of the standard in line with zero deforestation/no-conversion and other commitments.
+We also actively engage in the RSPO revision of its Principles & Criteria (P&C) to improve the requirements and credibility of the standard in line with zero deforestation/no-conversion and other commitments

 Barry Callebaut joined the HCSA's Steering Group as a member in 2019.
-The HCSA Steering Group provides overall governance of the current HCS Approach and oversees the further development of a methodology designed to achieve no deforestation including refining its , its objectives and its relationship to other approaches to halting deforestation.
+The HCSA Steering Group provides overall governance of the current HCS Approach and oversees the further development of a methodology designed to achieve no deforestation including refining its, its objectives and its relationship to other approaches to halting deforestation.
 We participate in this working group to contribute to those objectives and as a member, we are required to report annually to HCSA on our progress towards achieving no deforestation and the active implementation of the HCS approach.